HansBusch/SwiftBOM/README.md

 * The UI can only show a single parent per component.
 If multiple exist only one will be shown.
 * No support for file level information beyond package file names and their checksums.

+### RDF SPDX format
+* Experimental support for files with extension rdf

 ### NPM
 * Creator field not filled automatically.
 ### PIP